 Career Overview

-Computer engineers (excluding software engineers and designers) research, design, plan, develop, test and modify computer and telecommunications hardware and related equipment, such as computer processors.
+Computer engineers (excluding software engineers and designers) design, develop, test and modify computer and telecommunications hardware, as well as embedded software systems.

 Job Titles